CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/06-integrate-AML-and-PowerBI.md

    ![](media/ex6-t3-step2.png)

-3. In the below picture you can judge how well your 'forecasted' payment values are compared to the past actual payment values.
+3. In the below picture you can judge how well your `forecasted` payment values are compared to the past actual payment values.

    ![](media/ex6-t3-step3.png)